dgwarlug47/notes2/content/blog/Messi3/story.md

 Similarity with Maradona
 - (Note que ele perdeu a copa para a Alemanha assim como Diego) num jogo também por 1-0.
 - Com um gol também no finalzinho do jogo
+- [MYTAKE] it's interesting how we need to wait in order to conclude something, many would have conclude that Messi was a fake messiah because he lost to germany, but in fact, his loss to Germany was the exact same thing of what Maradona did, so this loss in to Germany in long term would increase even more his messiah lore, but at that time it was not obvious

 Impact after the final
 - O ex agente dele Fabian Saldin citou uma conversa com ele "Fabi, I've been waking up at night thinking about the final in Brazil for a year, I can't sleep".